Rutuj-Runwal/easynotes/README.md

 # Easynotes

-A Notes App built using ReactJS
+Easynotes is a unique cross-platform notes web app built using ReactJS

 ### Features
 - Add Notes